 - Cybercrimes against companies – crimes that target an entity instead of an individual person such as data breaches or cyber extortion.

 - Cybercrimes against the government – crimes that target a nation’s security systems such as breaking into a government’s networks, hacking into government websites, or spreading propaganda against the government.

 Thus, cybercrimes are one of the most novel and biggest issues in the nation.
 The ability of the computer system to manipulate data also presents a challenge to companies who are trying to keep up with the Internet’s latest capabilities or to companies who are facing unfair accusations.

-We are here to both advice you with your concerns and defend you.
+We are here to both advise you with your concerns and defend you.

 In the following sections, we will explain some examples of cybercrimes, how a typical investigation works, and what you can do to protect yourself.

 There are many examples of cybercrimes:

 - data security